 - February 3, 2021

-- Category: Blog, Current News, Daily lfe, Uganda News, Uganda Parks, Uganda safaris, Uncategorized, Wildlife News, Wildlife safaris
+- Categories: Blog, Current News, Daily lfe, Uganda News, Uganda Parks, Uganda safaris, Uncategorized, Wildlife News, Wildlife safaris

-“Wetlands and water “is the theme for the world wetland day that is celebrated every year on 2 February.
-This year the UNESCO world heritage convention and other entities that stand in the convention and sustainability use of wetland system, look at the how the water and wetlands are connected in an in-separable way.
+“Wetlands and water “is the theme for world wetland day that is celebrated every year on 2 February.
+This year the UNESCO world heritage convention and other entities that stand in the convention and sustainability use of wetland systems, look at how the water and wetlands are connected inseparably.

-On this day the water land governing bodies look at fresh water crisis, where humanity is using more fresh water than nature can replace, so they continue to aim at the continuous conservation and sustainability use of the wetlands for the present and future generations.
+To this day the water land governing bodies look at the freshwater crisis, where humanity is using more fresh water than nature can replace, so they continue to aim at the continuous conservation and sustainability use of the wetlands for the present and future generations.

-Wetlands are threatened by a number of factors that include; pollution, human settlements, water regulations, climate change and severe weather, human intrusions and disturbance, energy production and mining, agriculture and aquaculture , natural system modification , transportation and service corridors and biological resource use , all these factors provided by the ramsar convention.
+Wetlands are threatened by several factors that include; pollution, human settlements, water regulations, climate change, severe weather, human intrusions and disturbance, energy production and mining, agriculture and aquaculture, natural system modification, transportation, and service corridors, and biological resource use, all these factors provided by the Ramsar convention.

-Also known as the convention of wetlands, the ramsar convention on wetlands of international importance is a treaty that was signed in 1971, in a city called ramsar where it got its name with an aim of conserving and sustainably use the wetlands.
+Also known as the convention of wetlands, the Ramsar convention on wetlands of international importance is a treaty that was signed in 1971, in a city called Ramsar where it got its name with an aim of conserving and sustainably using the wetlands.

-Uganda is among the parties under the ramsar convention on wetlands of international importance with ramsar sites in the different parts of the country.
+Uganda is among the parties under the Ramsar convention on wetlands of international importance with Ramsar sites in different parts of the country.
 These sites are among the top birding sites in Uganda and they include the following,

 Lake Nabugabo wetland

-The Nabugabo wetland system is a shallow fresh water wetland located in Masaka covering and area of 22000 ha, with a width of 5km and a length of 8.2km.
+The Nabugabo wetland system is a shallow freshwater wetland located in Masaka covering an area of 22000 ha, with a width of 5km and a length of 8.2km.
 This wetland has 3 other smaller lakes that are separated by a sand bar from Lake Victoria.
-This wetland system has no surface outflows but with seepages through the sand bar.
+This wetland system has no surface outflows but seepages through the sand bar.

 Mabamba bay wetland

-This is located in mpigi wakiso district, with an area of 2424 ha of an extensive marsh stretch through a long bay fringed with papyrus.
-This wetland is known for having appearances of the great shoe bill stock, and with an over of 190, 000 bird species some of which include: African marsh harrier, Black kite, black headed heron, Blue breasted bee eater, long –towed lapwing among others.
+This is located in the Mpigi wakiso district, with an area of 2424 ha of an extensive marsh stretch through a long bay fringed with papyrus.
+This wetland is known for having appearances of the great shoe bill stock, and with over 190, 000 bird species some of which include: the African marsh harrier, Black kite, black-headed heron, and Blue-breasted bee-eater, long –towed lapwing among others.

-The Mabamba wetland is also useful to the people that are surrounded by it, through being the source of raw materials that are used for crafts making, water used for crop cultivation, domestic use and fishery are among the activities that take place at the wetland.
+The Mabamba wetland is also useful to the people that are surrounded by it, through being the source of raw materials that are used for crafts making, water used for crop cultivation, domestic use, and fishery is among the activities that take place at the wetland.
 This is the nearest wetland to Kampala, and for birders, this is among the perfect bird destinations to visit.

-This wetland is located in Rakai Masaka district with covering an area of 55110ha.
-The sango bay wetland has the biggest tract of swamp in Uganda, with seasonal flooded grasslands, herbaceous swamps, papyrus swamps and many more.
-This wetland is is found between the west and East Africa vegetation zones that makes it richly endowed in the biodiversity with mammal species such as elephants, primate like the blue monkeys, black and white Colobus monkeys and not to forget the bird species including the water birds.
+This wetland is located in the Rakai Masaka district covering an area of 55110ha.
+The sango bay wetland has the biggest tract of the swamp in Uganda, with seasonally flooded grasslands, herbaceous swamps, papyrus swamps, and many more.
+This wetland is found between the west and East African vegetation zones making it richly endowed in biodiversity with mammal species such as elephants, primates like the blue monkeys, black and white Colobus monkeys and not to forget bird species including the water birds.

-The local people use the wetland for grazing, medical plants; source for raw materials used in the manufacture of different products and it is also a source of fish to the fishery.
+The local people use the wetland for grazing, and medical plants; the source for raw materials used in the manufacture of different products and it is also a source of fish for the fishery.

 Murchison falls –Albert delta wetland

 This is wetland is located in Masindi in the North West region of Uganda, in Murchison falls national park.
 It covers an area of 17293 ha partly of the national park.
-The delta wetland is home many bird species that include, darters, black –billed barbet, sand pipers, African jacana, swamp flycatcher, shoebill, African eagle and many others.
-This wetland is a breeding ground for over 55 fish species, and used and a watering and feeding refuge for the wild mammals of the park during the dry season.
+The delta wetland is home to many bird species that include, darters, black-billed barbet, sandpipers, African jacana, swamp flycatcher, shoebill, African eagle, and many others.
+This wetland is a breeding ground for over 55 fish species and is used as a watering and feeding refuge for the wild mammals of the park during the dry season.

 Lake Opeta wetland

-Lake Opeta wetland is located in the north eastern region of Uganda with the neighboring districts of kumi, katakwi, and sironko.
-This wetland is vast a number of bird species, including the Fox’s weaver which is endemic to the pearl of Africa.
+Lake Opeta wetland is located in the northeastern region of Uganda with the neighboring districts of Kumi, katakwi, and sironko.
+This wetland is vast several bird species, including Fox’s weaver which is endemic to the pearl of Africa.
 It serves as a refuge for the fish species that are extinct in the min lakes of victoria and Kyoga.
-Lake Opeta is used for quenching thirsty by the wild animals of Pain-upe wildlife reserve during the dry seasons.
-The locals also benefit from the wetland as it used for grazing, cultivation and many more domestic and commercial activities.
+Lake Opeta is used for quenching thirst by the wild animals of Pain-up wildlife reserve during the dry seasons.
+The locals also benefit from the wetland as it is used for grazing, cultivation, and many more domestic and commercial activities.

 This wetland is located in western Uganda in Lake Mburo national park covering an area of 26834 ha.
-The Nakivali wetland has two biological zones that increase its biodiversity with endemic endangered bird species such as the shoe ill, papyrus yellow warbler and many more.
-This area is the only area in Uganda were one can spot the impala mammals.
-The wetland is in support of many fish species and it is of commercial and subsistence use by the local people
+The Nakivali wetland has two biological zones that increase its biodiversity with endemic endangered bird species such as the shoe ill, papyrus yellow warbler, and many more.
+This area is the only area in Uganda where one can spot the impala mammals.
+The wetland is in supports of many fish species and it is of commercial and subsistence use by the local people

 Lake Bisina wetland

-This wetland is located and surrounded by the districts of soroti, katakwi and Kumi.
-It is a shallow fresh water lake with papyrus swamp.
+This wetland is located and surrounded by the districts of Soroti, katakwi, and Kumi.
+It is a shallow freshwater lake with a papyrus swamp.
 Lake Bisina wetland is a feeding ground for numerous birds for example the shoebill stock.
-This wetland is also useful to its surrounding communities as, it it used in supply of water for domestic use, transport, fishing and many more.
+This wetland is also useful to its surrounding communities as, it used in the supply of water for domestic use, transport, fishing, and many more.

 Having a cultural attachment to the different flora and fauna is the most known fact about this wetland.
-Located in the district of Masaka, sembabule Nabajuuzi wetland is a true conservation site for it hosts a number of threatened bird and mammal species in its grounds.
+Located in the district of Masaka, sembabule Nabajuuzi wetland is a true conservation site for it hosts several threatened bird and mammal species on its grounds.
 It is a breeding ground for many fish species for some of which include mudfish and lung fish.